 Jan E. Leighley's research and teaching interests focus on American political behavior, voter turnout, media and politics, and racial/ethnic political behavior.
 She has published in the American Political Science Review, the American Journal of Political Science, the Journal of Politics, and American Politics Quarterly, among others.
-Her two books include Strength in Numbers?
+She is a co-author with Jonathan Nagler, NYU, of Who Votes Now?
+Demographics, Issues, Inequality and Turnout in the United States (Princeton: 2013).
+Previous books include Strength in Numbers?
 The Political Mobilization of Racial and Ethnic Minorities, published by Princeton University Press, and Mass Media and Politics: A Social Science Perspective.
 She served as editor (with Kim Quaile Hill) of the American Journal of Political Science from 2000-2004 and currently serves with Bill Mishler (University of Arizona) as editor of The Journal of Politics.
-She is currently working on a book-length manuscript on voter turnout since 1972, co-authored with Jonathan Nagler (NYU).
 Formerly in the Department of Political Science at Texas A&M University and the University of Arizona, she moved to the American University in September 2010.
 She is currently serving as Interim Senior Associate Dean in the School of Public Affairs.

 DegreesPhD, Washington University in St. Louis

 To request an interview for a

 news story, call AU Communications

 Dr. Leighley testified in Congress several years ago on the consequences of election day registration.
 Additional details on that testimonry will be uploaded soon.